-- School Active Travel Planning (SATP): The School Active Travel Planning program is a partnership between the city and the district, and is a direct outcome of our Transportation 2040 Plan.
+- School Active Travel Planning (SATP): The School Active Travel Planning program is a partnership between the city and the school district and is a direct outcome of the City's Transportation 2040 Plan.
 The goals of this program are to improve walking and cycling infrastructure around schools and increase education and awareness around active transportation.
 Further information on the program, including the reports and action plans from the schools that have participated to date, can be found on the program website.

-- School Traffic Working Group (STWG): The School Traffic Working Group meets approximately once a month to discuss traffic safety issues that particularly impact students and parents or exist near school grounds.
+- School Traffic Working Group (STWG): The School Traffic Working Group meets regularly to discuss traffic safety issues that particularly impact students and parents or exist near school grounds.
 This is an opportunity to bring together information and develop solutions to a range of potential challenges.
-Topics discussed are varied ad can include issues around parking, signage, congestion, pedestrian visibility, lighting, intersection configuration, vehicle speed, pick up and drop off, driver behaviour, and crosswalks.
-Potential items for review can be brought forward from the school community to the school principal who can then relay the message to the Vancouver School Board planning team.
+Topics discussed can include issues around parking, signage, congestion, pedestrian visibility, lighting, intersection configuration, vehicle speed, pick up and drop off, driver behaviour, and crosswalks.
+Items for review can be brought forward from the school community to the school principal who can then relay the message to the Vancouver School Board planning team.
 The Vancouver School Board planning teams leads the STWG, and brings forward agenda items for discussion with the group.

 - Bicycle safety training for grades K-7.
 This is offered by the Vancouver Police Community Roadside Education Safety Team (CREST).
 Talks will cover the basics on basic rules / regulations, equipment and tips on to navigate cycling through the city safely.
 Presentations are approx. 20min in length.
 Many schools choose to break into smaller groups over multiple session even days.
 To book, please contact firstname.lastname@example.org

 - Pedestrian Safety talks are also available upon request, also through the Vancouver Police Community Roadside Education Safety Team (CREST).
 To book, please contact email@example.com